-Which of you hasn’t been annoyed behind the wheel of a car, turning around looking for a parking space in town?
-According to a IBM study, 66% of people have avoided going downtown because of parking problems.
+Which of you hasn't been annoyed behind the wheel of a car, turning around looking for a parking space in town?
+According to an IBM study, 66% of people have avoided going downtown because of parking problems.
 A real issue for many large cities, it is estimated today that the search for a place would cause no less than 30% of urban congestion.
 In order to meet these new challenges, more and more cities are turning to intelligent parking systems.
 Zoom on this revolution of parking 4.0 …

 Parking, the motorists' pet peeve

 30 minutes !
 Here is the number to remember !
 According to a survey realized in 2017 by Harris Interactive for Ector, a valet parking service, the French would lose an average of 30 minutes a week to park.
 A time equivalent to more than a day a year or 2 months and a half, over a lifetime.
 Knowing that 30% even estimate spending almost one hour per week.
 In addition to this loss of time, there is also noise and pollution.
 Indeed, it is estimated today that one vehicle out of 3 in the city is looking for a parking space, causing 60% of urban pollution.
 Knowing that the car remains the preferred mode of transportation today, cities have no choice but to make their parking spaces more accessible.
 And this, without going through the construction phase.
 That is where smart parking is emerging.

 Parking 4.0 & IoT, the new leverage of the Smart City